kroitor/gjk.c/README.md

 The logic behind this can be described in the following way: imagine we *stand at* point `C` and look towards the Origin from that perspective.
 We want to find next point that would be *beyond* the Origin as seen by us.
 If there's no such point thenÂ we will not be able to surround the Origin with current point `C` and there's probably no collision at least on this iteration.

 So, standing at point `C` we need to check if there's a point which is further away from us than the Origin is, in the direction from us towards the Origin.
 The direction from point `C` towards the origin `O` is the direction `CO` which is the reversed opposite of direction from origin to point `C`, so that `CO == -OC`.
 So we should be looking in direction `CO` next as we hope to find some point beyond the Origin there.
+The idea of *looking beyond Origin from your current standpoint* is the key principle of the search for simplex in GJK.
+It helps to find quickly the biggest simplex surrounding the Origin by taking the most distant opposite points of Minkowski sum.

 ![Choosing a direction for 2nd stage of GJK evolution](https://cloud.githubusercontent.com/assets/1294454/25157327/4931c1a8-24a9-11e7-9a15-375384dded56.jpg "Choosing a direction for 2nd stage of GJK evolution")